hq9000/hq9000/_posts/2023-05-03-looking-for-music-collaborators.md

 This is a special one, a [live piano improvisations](https://music.youtube.com/playlist?list=OLAK5uy_mot07cEQIIEe2zpc2QwkACOd39TFEiYNQ) album

-## What I want to do
+## What kind of musical collaboration do I look for

 I want to release another album (3-4 tracks, marketable on BeatPort), but this time, I specifically want to make it together with someone else.
 I know how beneficial for the product is when more than 1 set of eyes/minds/ears are working on it.
-When I did it alone, I often felt like I was trapped in the zone of no ideas or reiterating what I did before.
+When I did it alone, I often felt like I was trapped in the zone of no ideas or reiterating what I did before, and that is exactly why I decided to see where I can find opportunities for collaborating with other musuciants.

-I theorize that when there is a fellow producer, with his/her own personality/ideas/methods/network/tools - it would be so much more enriching, both personally and product-wise, and fun.
+I believe that when there is a fellow producer, with his/her own personality/ideas/methods/network/tools - it would be so much more enriching, both personally and product-wise, and fun.
 Not to mention a pure enjoyment of working together with another human being on something worthwhile.

-Additionally, I enjoy making songs and remixes!
-If you are vocalist, or have a track that you think would be cool to be a remix of, why not?
+Additionally, I enjoy making not only original instrument tracks, but also songs and remixes!
+If you are vocalist, or have a track that you think would be cool to make a remix of, why not?

 ## Whom do I search for